isovalent/ebpf-docs/docs/linux/program-context/__sk_buff.md

 ### `priority`
 [:octicons-tag-24: v4.1](https://github.com/torvalds/linux/commit/bcad57182425426dd4aa14deb27f97acb329f3cd)

-This field indicates the queueing priority of the packet.
+This field indicates the queuing priority of the packet.
 Packets with higher priority will be send out first.
 Only values between `0` and `63` are effective, values of `64` and above will be converted to `63`.
 This field only takes effect if the `skbprio` queueing discipline has been configured in TC. [^3]

 This only effects egress traffic since ingress traffic is never queued.